jean-dedieu/c-express-js-improved-dev-and-debug/README.md

     make sure you are in the project root and do "nodemon app.js"

+    you are now ready to test our program in localhost, check port in app.js

+    check routes paths in routes folder

  ##  Installing Express.js in our project the way that it will run wherever our project will be deployed 💡💡